network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

 How it works: Each test module implements a context class to provide module-specific functionality to its tests.
 This context class is a  ``NutsContext`` or a subclass of it.
 This guarantees a consistent interface across all tests for test setup and execution.

 The predefined test classes which depend on a network all use `nornir <https://nornir.readthedocs.io/en/latest/>`__ in order to communicate with the network devices.
-Those test classes all derive all from a more specific ``NornirNutsContext``, which provides a nornir instance and nornir-specific helpers.
+Those test classes all derive from a more specific ``NornirNutsContext``, which provides a nornir instance and nornir-specific helpers.

 In order for the offline showcase to work, the test class derives from ``NutsContext`` and implements its own context class.
 See the code in ``nuts/tests/showcase/showcase_expanse.py`` to see the structure of this offline context class.